 Since we have properly named glyphs, we can have Glyphs take care of the

 locl feature automagically.
-Just choose Font Info from your File menu (Cmd-I), switch to the Features tab and click on the circled arrow in the bottom left corner of the Font Info window.
+Just choose Font view from your File menu (Cmd-I), switch to the Features tab and click on the Update button.
 Boom, Glyphs automatically adds the

 PLK language system and the Polish substitutions to the

 That’s all there is to it, you now have successfully implemented a Polish kreska in your font.
 You can apply it by choosing Polish from your language menu in InDesign’s character palette.

 The kreska is not the only Polish specialty, but usually the only one that needs this kind of special OpenType attention.
 For more info on Polish, read Adam Twardoch’s excellent ‘Polish diacritics: how to?’ where he also covers the infamous slashed L/l and the ogonek.
 A must-read if you want your font to speak Polish.

 Update 2014-09-02: updated to new glyph names in Glyphs 2.

 Update 2019-11-09: replace menu name Font for Glyph (Glyphs 3).